kemoycampbell/comTaskLib/README.md

 # comTaskLib

+#####Caution: This is an older version that is abandoned.
+See the new version at https://github.com/kemoycampbell/amazo/
 _comTaskLib_ is a lightweight PHP library that is designed to eliminate the pain of writing code from scratch to peform basic tasks.
 These tasks, among others, include:
 * insertion.